-You could get either 1 or 2 weeks.
+You can choose to take either 1 or 2 weeks.
 You get the same amount of leave if your partner has a multiple birth (such as twins).

 You must take your leave in one go.
-A week is the same amount of days that you normally work in a week, for example if you only work on Mondays and Tuesdays a week is 2 days.
+A week is the same amount of days that you normally work in a week - for example, a week is 2 days if you only work on Mondays and Tuesdays.

 Start and end dates

-Leave can’t start before the birth.
+Leave cannot start before the birth.
 It must end within 56 days of the birth.

 You must give your employer 28 days’ notice if you want to change your start date.

-You don’t have to give a precise date when you want to take leave (such as 1 February).
-Instead you can give the general time, including the day of the birth or 1 week after the birth.
+You do not have to give a precise date when you want to take leave (for example 1 February).
+Instead you can give a general time, such as the day of the birth or 1 week after the birth.